 A formal interview between parents and caregivers is held to discuss the needs, if any, of the family.

-Proper Agency(s) are contacted and a request for assistance is made.
+Proper agency(s) is/are contacted and a request for assistance is made.

 Follow up with parent and agency to ensure satisfaction with services rendered.

 We as professionals of the Winsted Area Child Care Center are committed to providing all necessary services to ensure the success of each child entering Kindergarten.
-Two representatives from our program serve on the Kindergarten Transition Committee with the Winchester Public Schools.
+Two representatives from our program serve on the Kindergarten Transition Team, Early Childhood Connections, with the Winchester Public Schools.

 Community Agency Support